Visit our other Wisconsin Historical Society websites!

 Description: A crowd is gathered on the street as jets of water are being directed by fire fighters towards a fire in a church.

 Description: Waist-up seated portrait of J.E.
 Hamilton, Two Rivers manufacturer.

 Description: Children canoeing in the pond with swans, while other children watch.
 Crowd of adults and children are in the background.

 Date: 1910 ca.

-Description: Quarter-length studio portrait of Frederick Layton, Milwaukee butcher.
+Description: Quarter-length studio portrait of Theodore M. Hammond, Milwaukee publisher.

-Description: Quarter-length studio portrait of Walter Stern, Milwaukee company president.
+Description: Quarter-length studio portrait of Leopold Heimann, Milwaukee merchant and manufacturer.

 Description: Quarter-length portrait of Hans Bruening, Milwaukee, Wisconsin College of Music director.

 Description: Pavilion and riverbank.
 Caption on glass plate reads, "Pavilion Kosciusko Park".